ZacGeurts/tools/README.md

 # Tools
 Personal tools<BR />
 Consider everything here as WIP.<BR />
+Tools are for Linux and designed to run on MY computer.<BR />
 <BR />
 Do not use these.
 Never use these.<BR />
 Might work for you, probably not.<BR />